 If the top leaves of your succulent begin to turn yellow, it may mean your plant needs more nutrients.

 This indicates you need to repot and provide a dose of fertilizer.

 What Can You Do About Root Rot On Succulents?

 The most important thing is to catch the problem early to head it off.

-If you find your plant is showing signs of root rot, un-pot it, brush the soil from the roots and allow the plant to dry out for a few days out of the soil in a dry climate.
+If you find your plant is showing signs of rot, un-pot it, brush the soil from the roots and allow the plant to dry out for a few days out of the soil in a dry climate.

-If there’s just a little bit of root rot and it hasn’t spread into the plant, this method may work.
+If there’s just a little bit of rot and it hasn’t spread into the plant, this method may work.

 While you have your plant out of the soil, trim off any damaged or rotten roots.

 This is something you should do any time you repot anyway.